Jamie135/camagru/README.md

 # Camagru

-A small photo-booth web application, built for the 42 school curriculum.
+A small photo-booth web application, built for the 42Paris school.

-Users sign up, confirm their account by email, take a picture with their webcam (or upload one), superimpose a selection of overlay images on it, and publish the result to a public gallery where anyone can browse it and registered users can like and comment on it.
+Users sign up, confirm their account by email, take a picture with their webcam (or upload one), overlay a selection of images on it, and publish the result to a public gallery where anyone can browse it and registered users can like and comment on it.

-The subject constrains the stack deliberately: **no frameworks, no ORMs, no front-end libraries** — plain PHP, plain SQL, plain JavaScript.
-The image composition is done server-side with GD, not in the browser canvas.

 ## Stack